 Harpers Ferry is also a place where visitors can stop by the Appalachian Trail Visitor Center to see the exciting long-distance hiking trail.
 For those with a sweet tooth, visit True Treats Historic Candy, a unique candy shop that dates back to the mid-1900s that sells everything in vintage packaging.

-Alternatively, you can stop by the Gilded Flea Market to purchase antiques (or stop by Vintage Lady for handmade gifts).
+Alternatively, you can stop by Vintage Lady for handcrafted gifts and souvenirs.

 Don’t forget to take the city tour known to be America’s oldest ghost tour.
 It is located in Harpers Ferry’s Low Town and lasts for two hours.